Urwa ibn al-Zubayr

 Urwa ibn al-Zubayr ibn al-Awwam al-Asadi (c.
 644–713) was an early Muslim traditionist, widely regarded as a founding figure in the field of historical study among the Muslims.
 He was a son of Muhammad's close aide al-Zubayr ibn al-Awwam, and a nephew of his wife A'isha.
 He spent much of his life in Medina, witnessed the First Fitna (656–661) as a youth, and supported his elder brother Abd Allah ibn al-Zubayr in his failed attempt to establish his caliphate in the Second Fitna (680–692).
 After Abd Allah's elimination by his Syria-based Umayyad rivals, Urwa reconciled with the Umayyads, whom he paid occasional visits and maintained a literary correspondence with.

-Urwa's relations with important early Islamic figures gave him access to first-hand accounts on the early Islamic period, which he collected from his father, his aunt, and a number of companions of Muhammad, passing these on to his students, above all Ibn Shihab al-Zuhri and his son Hisham.
+Urwa's relations with important early Islamic figures gave him access to first-hand accounts on the early Islamic period, which he collected from his father, his aunt, and a number of companions of Muhammad, passing these on to his students, above all his son Hisham and Ibn Shihab al-Zuhri, as well as Abu al-Aswad Muhammad ibn Abd al-Rahman.
 A large number of these traditions are reported in the hadith and historical literature.
 Some of his literary correspondences with the Umayyad caliphs Abd al-Malik ibn Marwan and al-Walid I have also been reported in historical works.
 Combined, they cover almost all important events of Muhammad's prophetic career as well as early caliphate, and are central to the historical study of Muhammad.
-Modern Western Historians have debated the authenticity of the Urwa corpus of traditions.
+Modern Western historians have debated the authenticity of the Urwa corpus of traditions.
 Some hold that most of the traditions reported on his authority did indeed originate with him and the core of the information contained therein is genuine, although they have been modified and colored by later transmitters to some extent.
 On the other hand, some hold that much of the corpus is later, retrospective attribution to Urwa.